Websites that probably belong to the same owner.

 - the date associated with the page;

-field in a content’s front matter.
-See also.ExpiryDate
+.Datepulls from thedatefield in a content’s front matter.
+See also.ExpiryDate,.PublishDate, and.Lastmod. - .Description

 - the description for the page.